How to choose keywords during attribution

 • How many?
 One

 • What kind?
-Young, blond, beautiful, active, happy, Caucasian
+Young, blond, beautiful, active, happy, caucasian

-– For people, it is recommended to specify their gender and age:
+– for people, specify gender and age:

-• adult – 18 years and older
+• adult – 18 and older

 • male – man